open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 | -3    | 256               | 2**8        |
 | -4    | 65536             | 2**16       |

+An important property of this design is described as "perfect subsetting".
+Buckets of an exponential Histogram with a given scale map directly into buckets of exponential Histograms with lesser scales, which allows consumers to automatically lower the resolution of a histogram (i.e., downscale) without introducing errors.

+#### Exponential buckets

 The ExponentialHistogram bucket identified by `index`, a signed integer, represents values in the population that are greater than or equal to `base**index` and less than `base**(index+1)`.